sjentsch/lsjDocs/Ch11/Ch11_tTest_07.rst

 .. math:: d = \frac{\bar{X} - \mu_0}{\hat{\sigma}}

-When we look back at the results in :numref:`fig-ttest_one`, the effect size value is Cohen’s *d* = 0.50.
+When we look back at the results in :numref:`fig11-6`, the effect size value is Cohen’s *d* = 0.50.
 Overall, then, the psychology students in Dr Zeppo’s class are achieving grades (mean = 72.3\%) that are about 0.5 standard deviations higher than the level that you would expect (67.5\%) if they were performing at the same level as other students.
 Judged against Cohen’s rough guide, this is a moderate effect size.

 Cohen’s *d* from a Student’s *t*-test
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~